english-blog/english-blog.github.io/_posts/2013-10-20-100-ways-to-motivate-yourself-change-your-life-forever-steve-chandler-audiobook-review.md

 12. **Get some Coaching** - I have been hearing this advice from almost all of the self help gurus out there.
 I never had a life coach in my life.
 But, beginning to think that I should have one.
 I am getting into intellectual conversations with few of my friends which helps me to clarify my thinking and made to make substantial changes in my life.
 If I could benefit from my friends, I would definitely benefit from a coach.
 I shall get one soon.

 13. **Perform Rituals** - My favorite lesson from Robin Sharma.
 After I started to wake up at 5 AM daily, I began my morning rituals and understand by practice, the importance of rituals.
 It does not matter how much time you spend on rituals.
-It could be 5 mins or 3 hrs (like me).
+It could be 5 minutes or 3 hrs (like me).
 What matters is that you do it consistently to see the benefits.
 You can see the rituals that I perform [here]({{site.url}}/48-days-challenge-wake-up-at-5-am-daily/).

 14. **Keep All your Promises** - No matter what happens, fulfill your promises.
 Think twice before making a promise and never back out from it, once it is made.
 The pride and self-confidence that you get out of fulfilling your promises against odd situations, is more valuable to your personal growth than anything else in this world.